ml-jku/neural-gyrokinetics/pages/index.md

 ## Introduction

 Nuclear Fusion is a promising contender for sustainable energy production.
-It is based on fusing two hydrogen atoms to form helium as a side product and release energy that can be used to power a turbine.
-Fusion naturally occurs in stars, where the strong gravitational force produces massive pressures which overcome the repelling force between two hydrogen atoms (_Coulomb barrier_).
+For humans, we can use the energy released by the reaction of fusing two hydrogen atoms (to form helium and a neutron, where most energy ends up) to power, for example, a turbine.
+In nature, fusion naturally occurs in stars, where the strong gravitational force produces massive pressures which overcome the repelling force between two hydrogen atoms (_Coulomb barrier_).
 The figure below shows the fusion reaction for hydrogen isotopes Deutereum and Tritium.

 <figure style="text-align: center;">
     <img src="imgs/dt_fusion.gif" alt="D-T nuclear fusion reaction" width="70%">